JuliaDynamics/DiscreteEvents.jl/docs/src/troubleshooting.md

 ## A SimProcess fails

 You can check, if that is the case: if `𝐶` is your clock, you get the list of all running processes with `𝐶.processes`.
-Than you can check the failed process by checking `𝐶.processes[id].task`.
+Than you can look at the failed process with `𝐶.processes[id].task`.
 This gives you the stack trace of the failed process, e.g.

 ```julia
 julia> 𝐶.processes